-The curriculum for the Designated Emphasis in Global Nutrition covers three primary domains: international nutrition, epidemiology and biostatistics, and social and behavioral sciences.
+The curriculum for the Designated Emphasis in Global Nutrition covers four primary domains: international nutrition, epidemiology, biostatistics, and social and behavioral sciences.
 For many graduate programs, the Designated Emphasis courses may be used to satisfy either elective or minor area requirements.
 There is also some overlap in core courses between the Designated Emphasis and some graduate programs.

 Required for all Graduate Programs:

 Global Nutrition Seminar (4 units)

 • Nutrition 291 (Institute for Global Nutrition Seminar; 4 quarters,

 1 unit each)

 • Nutrition 219A and B (International Nutrition; 3 units each)

 • Nutrition 258 (Field Research Methods in International Nutrition; 3 units)